hackboyMcHack/bronco/index.md

 ### Usage

-1. Make sure your bike is paired with the CBY app.
+1. Make sure your bike is paired with the CBY app and Bluetooth is on.
 2. Open ***Bronco Unleashed*** app.
-3. Tap `Connect to bike` and wait for the dashboard to appear.
-4. Unlock the bike by tapping `Unlock`.
-5. Tap `Gear`.
-6. Choose your new speed and tap `Apply`.
-7. Done, you can close the app, or continue to use it if you like it more than the official one.

-⠀
+3. Choose the bike you want to connect to.
+4. You can now control the bike, change its options etc.

 ---